Discipleship: Following JesusIntroduction

 The word "disciple" simply means one who listens to, learns and lives out the teachings of another.
 Jesus, in his lifetime, had many disciples, both male and female.
-They followed him around Palestine, listened to his teachings, watched his behaviour and tried to live out what they learnt.
+They followed him around Palestine, listened to his teachings, watched his behavior and tried to live out what they learnt.

-Our question in this paper is - "What does Jesus want us to do?", i.e. what does discipleship entail?
+Our question in this paper is - "What does Jesus want us to do?", i.e., what does discipleship entail?

-Therefore, Jesus calls on his disciples to share the responsibilities of membership in his Kingdom.
+So, Jesus calls on his disciples to share the responsibilities of membership in his Kingdom.
 Discipleship involves living as members of God's new community.

 i] Mark 1:16-20.
 Leave all for Jesus.
 Drop what you're doing, team up with Jesus and do what he wants you to do.

 iv] Mark 9:43-50.
-Get rid of anything that stands in your way of being a faithful servant. (cf. Mark 10:28-30).
+Rid yourself of anything that stands in your way of being a faithful servant. (cf. Mark 10:28-30).

-As disciples we understand that members of the Kingdom are to work for the king.
+As members of the Kingdom, we are to serve the King, live only for him; to follow our master and die to self, Jn.12:20-26.
 That means we must strive to apply all our resources to the job he has given us.
 Our time, talent and tinkle must be optimized for the Kingdom.
 This then is the ideal and it can be summed up in Jesus' command to "love" - we are to strive in our devotion to God and to live for others rather than self, maximizing our resources to that end.

 ii] We must be careful with ideals.
-They are not rules to be done.
-All we can do is aim at them.
+They are not rules to be done; all we can do is aim at them.

 i] Spirituality.
 We are to strive to develop our personal relationship with Christ.
 This we do through Bible study, prayer and in the loving touch of the brotherhood.

 ii] Sinlessness.
 We need to look to the grace of God to progress the work of sanctification in our lives through godly living.
-This we do by trusting Christ's work of renewal within and daily seeking to live out that renewal in a life which is honouring to him.
+This we do by trusting Christ's work of renewal within and daily seeking to live out that renewal in a life which is honoring to him.